 Some critics of the day described the group as having a “naïve schoolgirl sound” while singing frankly about adult topics.
 It’s true that the Shirelles, along with producer Luther Dixon, helped define the Girl Group genre by mixing a little doo wop with a lot of R&B, with a dollop of slick big city New York pop on top.
 That sound was appealing to both black and white audiences at a time when the music industry was still rather segregated, which helped them sell a ton of records.

 The Shirelles’ groundbreaking sound won the group multiple honors.
 They were given the Pioneer Award from the Rhythm and Blues Foundation and named one of Rolling Stone magazine’s 100 Greatest Artists of All Time.
-They were induced into the Rock and Roll Hall of Fame in 1996 and their debut album, Tonight’s the Night, was selected by the Library of Congress for preservation in the National Recording Registry as being “culturally, historically, or aesthetically significant.”
+They were inducted into the Rock and Roll Hall of Fame in 1996 and their debut album, Tonight’s the Night, was selected by the Library of Congress for preservation in the National Recording Registry as being “culturally, historically, or aesthetically significant.”
 That’s heady stuff for a quartet of high school girls from New Jersey.

 Unfortunately, the Girl Group sound, along with the Shirelles, were sidelined by the Beatles and the British Invasion.
 They also got pushed aside by the next generation of Motown girl groups from Detroit, most notably the Supremes.
 “Foolish Little Girl” was their last big hit and they were let go by Scepter Records in 1966 when their contract expired.